Tsez language: Dialects

 The examples in this article are based on the Tsebari subdialect of Asakh.
-The Sagada dialect is notable for its divergence from the others.
+The Sagada dialect is notable for its divergence from the others, and is considered to be a separate language by some.

 Hinukh and Khwarshi were also once regarded as dialects of the Tsez language but are now commonly viewed as distinct languages of the same family.

 Phonology

-Each phoneme is listed with its IPA [brackets], Latin, and Cyrillic transcriptions.
+Each phoneme is listed with its IPA, Latin, and Cyrillic transcriptions.